IntelLabs/t2sp/t2s/src/preprocessor/README.md

 #}
 ```

-#### Generated DPC++ code for GPU

-##### Host code

-If you meet problems related to generated DPC++ host code for GPU, try to debug `preprocessor/src/t2spreprocessor.h` and `preprocessor/src/t2spreprocessor.cpp`.

-##### Device code(kernel)

-If you meet problems related to generated DPC++ device code(kernel) for GPU, try to debug `t2sp/Halide/src/CodeGen_DPC_Dev.cpp`.

-##### Other possible problems

-Host code generation and device code generation are seperated.
-Device code generator (`t2sp/Halide/src/CodeGen_DPC_Dev.cpp`) requires generated host code stored in a specific file named `oneapi.gpu.run.cpp`.

-Normally `oneapi.gpu.run.cpp` is generated by preprocessor.However, if you don't name your file for preprocessor as `oneapi.gpu.cpp`, you are very likely to encounter this problem.Device Code generator will tell you `An error occurred while opening the file.
-Please check whether you have created this file!`.

-If you fail to compile, check whether you run setenv.sh in the `preprocessor/sample`

-##### Feel free to report your problem
+## Feel free to report your problem
+### For problems related to GPU:

-At present, DPC++ ESIMD backend for T2S is still in the development stage.
+At present, DPC++  backend for T2S is still in the development stage.
 If you encounter any problems, please report them to me and other developers.

-You can contact me through my email:tanzl@mail.ustc.edu.cn.
+You can contact me through my Email : tanzl@mail.ustc.edu.cn